pingcap/docs/tidb-cloud/connect-tidbcloud-to-vercel.md

 [Vercel](https://vercel.com/) is the platform for frontend developers, providing the speed and reliability innovators need to create at the moment of inspiration.

-This guide introduces how to connect your TiDB Cloud clusters to Vercel projects using one of the following methods:
+This guide describes how to connect your TiDB Cloud clusters to Vercel projects using one of the following methods:

 * [Connect via the TiDB Cloud Vercel Integration](#connect-via-the-tidb-cloud-vercel-integration)
 * [Connect via manually configuring environment variables](#connect-via-manually-setting-environment-variables)